flyteorg/flytesnacks/cookbook/integrations/kubernetes/ray_example/README.rst

 .. tags:: Integration, DistributedComputing, KubernetesOperator, Advanced

-`KubeRay <https://github.com/ray-project/kuberay>`__ is an open source toolkit to run Ray applications on Kubernetes.
-It provides tools to improve running and managing Ray on Kubernetes.
+`KubeRay <https://github.com/ray-project/kuberay>`__ is an open-source toolkit designed for running Ray applications on Kubernetes.
+It offers various tools to enhance the execution and management of Ray on Kubernetes.

 - Ray Operator
-- Backend services to create/delete cluster resources
+- Backend services for creating and deleting cluster resources
-- Kubectl plugin/CLI to operate CRD objects
+- Kubectl plugin/CLI for interacting with CRD objects
-- Native Job and Serving integration with Clusters
+- Native integration with Clusters for Job and Serving functionalities

 Installation
 ------------